josephmbarnby/Barnby_etal_2025_metacognition_in_ccd/README.md

-# Corpus Callosum Dysgensis Impairs Metacognition: Evidence from multi-modality and multi-cohort replications
+# Corpus Callosum Dysgenesis Impairs Metacognition: Evidence from multi-modality and multi-cohort replications
 Code repo for: